Settings & Members

 Personalized Digests

-The Personalized Digests section in your settings is where you can set up personalized digests to ensure only the right information goes to the right people.
+Personalized Digests let you go one step further by ensuring that only the right information goes to the right people.
 This is ideal for large teams or different stakeholders who need focused insights without the noise.

 image